 Travel insurance is a special type of protection that offers financial compensation in the event that you are forced to cancel your trip at the last minute or you are involved in an accident while you’re traveling.
-Your insurance provider may provide travel insurance as an additional add-on to your current insurance package. and you may be able to lower your premium or deductible by bundling with your home or auto insurance.
+Your insurance company may provide travel insurance as an add-on to your current insurance package and you may be able to lower your premium or deductible by bundling with your home or auto insurance.
 Or, you may be able to purchase one-time insurance benefits from an airline company or hotel that you’ve booked with.

 In most cases, travel insurance works the same way as auto insurance or pet insurance.
 After you’ve suffered a loss, file a claim and the insurance provider reimburses you after reviewing it.
-Travel insurance usually only covers unforeseeable expenses, like a sudden illness or death in your family that causes you to cancel your trip.
+Travel insurance usually only covers unforeseeable expenses, like a sudden illness or death in your family that causes you to resort to trip cancellation.
 It does not cover unexpected expenses for things that you could have easily seen coming.

 For example, if you are late to pick up your rental car and there’s a clause in your contract that late pickups add a fee, your travel insurance provider will probably not cover you.
-Benefits vary by plan and like homeowner’s insurance, your travel insurance provider probably only covers a defined list of perils.
+Benefits vary by plan and like homeowner’s insurance, your travel insurance company probably only covers a defined list of perils.
 If you do decide to purchase travel insurance, make sure you read the entirety of what your plan does and does not cover so you can avoid any unexpected surprises while on vacation.

 When Travel Insurance Might Be Worth It

-Scenario 1: You frequently travel internationally
+Scenario 1: You Frequently Travel Internationally

 If you’re a globetrotter who’s always enjoying different international locations, the chance that you may be injured while abroad is much higher than someone who only takes one vacation a year.
 Many health insurance providers also have stipulations in their policies that limit your coverage when traveling abroad, especially for extended periods spent out of the country.
 Whether you’re a business traveler or you just love to experience new cultures in your free time, the more time you spend abroad, the more likely you will need travel insurance.

 If you’re looking forward to photos with Big Ben in London or you’re preparing to munch on some sushi in Tokyo, your chances of suffering the effects of a pandemic or medical evacuation are low.
 However, some countries are more prone to sudden and widespread disease than others due to lower sanitation standards and higher levels of poverty.
 If you are planning a trip to Antarctica, certain parts of southeastern Asia, certain parts of the Caribbean or Western Africa, you may want to purchase comprehensive travel insurance to cover you in the event that you become ill or you need to be evacuated from the country.

 The U.S. State Department estimates that a medical evacuation can cost up to $50,000.
 No matter where you are traveling, you can limit your liability and risk of becoming ill by taking necessary precautions and research your trip before you book.
 Remember to research which vaccinations are required and suggested for travel to your destination of choice and look up the status of your destination’s U.S. travel advisory.
 Check back in with the travel advisory system frequently, as some countries may forbid travel by U.S. citizens suddenly and without explanation.
 Do not travel to areas indicated as unsafe by the U.S. Department of State, even on a guided tour or with a native friend.

-Scenario 3: You’re booking a cruise
+Scenario 3: You’re Booking a Cruise

 A high initial booking deposit + travel into international waters + a higher risk of issues due to weather = a perfect time to invest in travel insurance.
 If you are booking a cruise, you’ll want to protect yourself with a comprehensive travel insurance plan.
 Many cruise lines also offer their own one-time insurance packages, which may be referred to as “travel protection” by the cruise line.

 While you should always read exactly which perils are covered, most of these in-house insurance packages are as comprehensive as those which you can find through independent insurance providers.
 Travel insurance for cruise-goers is especially recommended if you are saying bon voyage during the hurricane season, which typically runs from the beginning of June through the end of November; while this is a perfect time to find great deals on cruise packages, it’s also the time when you’re most likely to need that insurance claims form.

 If you are nearing the end of your pregnancy or you have a chronic medical condition that requires you to visit a hospital, specialist’s office, or pharmacist on an unexpected schedule, you’ll probably want to purchase travel insurance in the event that you need to suddenly cancel your trip.